Search Marriage & Divorce Records, Warrants, State Records Free

 Those in federal prison can be found using the Bureau of Prisons (BOP) Search Tool.
 Federal prisoners can be found using the link above and searched by first and last name or by their BOP Registry Number.

-How To Locate & Request Copies of Vital Records
+How To Access or Request Copies of Vital Records

 Vital records are certificates issued for major life events such as a birth, death, marriage, or divorce, and every jurisdiction’s vital records have various restrictions on who can access these records.